psenough/teach_yourself_demoscene_in_14_days/README.md

 By now you should have an idea of something that you want to explore within the demoscene.
 It can be either trying to track a tune, draw a logo, model an object or code an effect.

 So it's time to stop procastinating and get your hands dirty.
-Regardless of your prior experience on the field you should keep this in mind: It's been scientifically proven that anyone spending over 10,000 hours doing something will eventually become an expert in the area.
-It's very hard for the human mind to _not_ learn from it's mistakes.
+Regardless of your prior experience on the field you should keep this in mind: It's been scientifically proven that anyone spending over 10,000 hours doing any task will eventually become an expert in it.
+It's very hard for the human mind _not_ to learn from mistakes.
 So don't be afraid to make them, as mentioned: fail often, fail hard, eventually you will succeed.

 It's normal to sometimes be afraid of tackling a new challenge.
 Some people simply lack the confidence they will accomplish it.
 Others prefer brainstorming about the topic to help them figure out the best way to tackle it before they attack it.